Miller House (Columbus, Indiana): Usage

 The Miller House gained large amounts of publicity in the media even before the renovation was completed.
 Though most people who expressed interest in the house were from Indiana or neighboring states, people from as far away as Canada and Australia purchased tickets to see it.
 The Miller House opened to the public on May 12, 2011, and had 2,600 visitors in its first three months; observers likened the high visitation to the opening of a new Disney ride.
 The house's opening helped increase business in downtown Columbus and attracted repeat visitors to the city.
 During the winter, the IMA initially planned to host tours once a week, but high demand prompted the museum to add extra tours, which were often fully booked.

 The IMA continued to renovate the house after opening it to the public.
 The IMA digitized the house's collection of artifacts in 2012, following a $190,000 grant from the National Endowment for the Humanities.
 The same year, the gardens were re-landscaped, and the house underwent interior modifications, including new furniture and furnishings.
 The museum also added new storage areas and plantings, as well as humidifiers and LED lights, and it typically closed the house for maintenance during January and February.
 The IMA began providing virtual reality tours of the house at its main location, Newfields, in 2018.
 The Getty Foundation distributed a preservation grant to the Miller House in 2019 as part of the foundation's Keeping It Modern program.
 The $170,000 grant was used to hire preservation consultants; at the time, the house needed repairs due to leaks and other damage.

 During 2020, the house was closed for five months due to the COVID-19 pandemic; when it reopened, tours operated with a limited capacity.
 The house's swimming pool was renovated during that time.
 Forty-two trees in the northern orchard and thirty-four in the southern orchard were replanted in 2021 following donations from several families.
-In addition, the Miller House received 131 trees from the Bartholomew County Courthouse, where they had been displayed as part of the Exhibit Columbus exhibition series in 2019; these were replanted around the house's pool.
+In addition, 131 trees were transferred to the Miller House from the Bartholomew County Courthouse, where they had been displayed as part of the Exhibit Columbus exhibition series in 2019; these were replanted around the house's pool.
 The restoration of the swimming pool and orchard landscapes was completed in 2022.
 Newfields also devised a conservation plan for the house and grounds.